waveywaves/parse-dashboard/README.md

 # Contributing

 We really want Parse to be yours, to see it grow and thrive in the open source community.
 Please see the [Contributing to Parse Dashboard guide](CONTRIBUTING.md).
+Ephemeral environments to preview pull requests are provided by Uffizzi.

 -----